kerberos-io/camera-to-rtsp/README.md

 You'll find the relevant configuration settings (hflip, vlip, etc) in [the sample `rtsp-simple-server.yml`](https://github.com/aler9/rtsp-simple-server/blob/main/rtsp-simple-server.yml#L230) configuration file.

+    paths:
+        rpicam:
+            source: rpiCamera
+            # ID of the camera
+            #rpiCameraCamID: 0

+            # width of frames
+            #rpiCameraWidth: 1920
+            # ... for more fields check the template rtsp-simple-server.yml in this repo.

+Attach the `rtsp-simple-server.yml` and run the docker command.

     docker run --rm -it \
     --network=host \